 People Management - 18 February 2020

-Judges have been criticised for not exercising their power of early dismissal for claims unlikely to succeed in employment tribunals despite a growing backlog of cases.
+Despite a growing backlog of cases judges have been criticised for not exercising their power of early dismissal for claims that are unlikely to succeed in employment tribunals.

 Data from the Ministry of Justice, analysed by GQ|Littler, revealed judges did not exercise Rule 27 in any of the 94,330 new cases received by employment tribunals in 2018-19.
 GQ|Littler found the backlog of claims increased by 39% to 26,664 in the year to 31 March 2019, up from 19,116 in the previous year.

 Raoul Parekh, partner at GQ Littler, said judges not exercising this power was contributing to the worsening backlog of claims.
 He warned employers’ attention could end up distracted from more important strategic management issues because of uncertainty over claims.